 Maria, who has no formal qualifications, came up with the idea for the first product, Nekeze, when she was having her hair highlighted at the hairdressers, and was fed up with having to hold her head back for ages while they took out the foils.
 This got her thinking about a gap in the market for something that would make this process more comfortable for the neck.

 "Women spend enough time and money on their hair, without needing to worry about being uncomfortable during the process of having their hair done," says Maria.
 "That's when I began thinking about the need for a product like my Nekeze, and so far it has been extremely popular."

 With the support of her partner, Peter Roberts, and help of her two daughters, Maria launched her idea, and applied for a patent in 2005.
 "When I set up Parma Gray, I had never even turned on a computer, let alone sent an email!" admits Maria.
 "I knew the kind of products I wanted to create and so I focused on that.
 But when I'd got to the manufacturing stage I realised there was something missing - customers."

-Maria got in touch with UK Trade & Investment (UKTI), the government agency dedicated to helping UK companies export worldwide.
+Maria got in touch with the Department for International Trade (formally UK Trade & Investment), the Government agency dedicated to helping UK companies export worldwide.
 With its help, she broke into markets overseas.
 Maria showcased her product at Cosmoprof Worldwide in Bologna in 2007, which resulted in her securing customers in Italy and Germany, and the business started to take off.

 "It was at this show in Bologna that I sourced our German distributor, who is now our biggest customer and buys substantial quantities from us every month," says Maria.
 "It was this breakthrough that really got me going.
 In addition, after securing these overseas customers I was able to fund the launch of the second product, the Gripeze.